Your tourist visa is ready

 - You will then need to fill out a visa application form, accessible from the Iranian Consulate website. you can check the website of the nearest embassy to you for it.
 Here is a link just in case to see what is asked in the form

 - Finally, visit the Iranian Consulate specified in your application (check their opening hours first)

 - You will need your passport, two standard passport photos, your completed visa application form, and the visa stamp fees (in cash), see the prices here

-- You can choose between paying more for a same-day service with urgent procedure (be prepared to wait several hours) or to return to the consulate several days later (normal procedure)
+- You can choose between paying more for same-day service with the urgent procedure (be prepared to wait several hours) or to return to the consulate several days later (normal procedure)

 - Return to the consulate on the agreed day to collect your visa.
 This can take anywhere from 1 day to four weeks